proudmonkey/AutoWrapper/README.md

 ```

 #### IsApiOnly
 `AutoWrapper` is meant to be used for ASP.NET Core API project templates only.
-If you are combinining `API Controllers` within your front-end projects like Angular, MVC, React, Blazor and other SPA frameworks that supports .NET Core, then use this property to enable it.
+If you are combining `API Controllers` within your front-end projects like Angular, MVC, React, Blazor and other SPA frameworks that supports .NET Core, then use this property to enable it.

 ```csharp
 app.UseApiResponseAndExceptionWrapper(new AutoWrapperOptions { IsApiOnly = false} );